Gajol/IT-Notes/Enterprise Architecture/Digital Architecture/Public Safety Digital Strategy.md

 #  Public Safety Digital Strategy

-## Executive Summary
+# Executive Summary

+Public Safety's digital strategy is the foundation for its modernization efforts.
+A rapidly evolving technology and geopolitical landscape impacts the department's ability to fulfil its mandate.
+The strategy ensures the organization can leverage new and emerging technology, enhance digital services and explore innovative opportunities.
+The strategy provides a framework to address the challenges of disruptive technologies and global intelligence priorities.

 The digital strategy underpins ACME's modernization efforts.
 ACME is focused on upgrading its Information Technology systems in order to keep pace with the rapid evolving technology landscape in which it operates.

-ACME's digital strategy is focused on ensuring ACME can leverage new and emerging technology, add business value and modernization processes, enhance digital services and user experience, and explore new ways to deliver on ACME's mandate.
-The strategy enables ACME to effectively address the emerging challenges posed by disruptive technology and the constantly shifting global intelligence priorities.

-The digital strategy defines  strategic objectives to ensure the business modernization efforts are build on strong digital processes, principles and platforms.

 The objectives are:

-1. Digital Service: Human centered digital services.
+1. Digital Service: Delivering human centered digital services with modern digital experiences.
 2. Digital Workforce: Providing our people with the knowledge, skills and competencies to work effectively in a digital environment.
 Enable a digital culture through tools, skills and behavioural change.
-3. Digital Workplace: Improve service delivery through simplified processes & technology
+3. Digital Workplace: Improving service delivery through simplified processes & technology.
-4. Digital Foundation: Build a resilient secure technology infrastructure.
+4. Digital Foundation: Building a resilient secure technology infrastructure.

 The digital strategy is expected to have significant impact on the business leading to several key outcomes.